 Using a Soundbar with a Receiver

-So, now that you understand the various methods you may want to use to connect your soundbar directly to the audio source, there’s one more option you might be wondering about.
+So, now that you understand the various methods you may want to use to connect your soundbar directly to the audio source, there’s one more option you might be wondering about (in addition to setting up a microphone with it which we have a guide on).
 If you currently have an amplifier or a receiver, you may be wondering if you should connect your soundbar to your Television using that equipment.

-Even if you don’t already have the equipment on hand, you may be wondering if adding an amplifier or receiver will increase the sound quality.
-We have another article talking in more detail about this, but the long and short of it is that you probably don’t want to be using an amplifier or receiver with your soundbar.
+Even if you don’t already have the equipment on hand, you may be wondering if adding an amplifier or receiver will increase the sound quality (it will – we’ve explained why before) We have another article talking in more detail about this, but the long and short of it is that you probably don’t want to be using an amplifier or receiver with your soundbar.

 Instead, most soundbars act as the receiver themselves, replacing that piece of equipment.
 Some models even take that duty to the extreme, like the Nakamichi Shockwafe Ultra (on Amazon), which offers multi-channel speakers that have audio routed to them from the soundbar.